joedissmeyer/knowledge/elastic-stack/elasticsearch/sample-watches/README.md

 The alert logic goes like this:

-- First, gather all of the documents in the heartbeat index within the last 3 minutes where monitor.status:down.
-Collect all of the individual URLs found within an aggregate bucket called monitor (which will be ctx.payload.first.aggregations.monitor).
+- First, gather all of the documents in the heartbeat index within the last 3 minutes where `monitor.status:down`.
+Collect all of the individual URLs found within an aggregate bucket called `monitor` (which will be `ctx.payload.first.aggregations.monitor`).
-- Second, iterate through each URL in the ctx.payload.first.aggregations.monitor bucket performing the same index and time span of 3 minutes to find any documents where that particular URL is monitor.status:up.
+- Second, iterate through each URL in the `ctx.payload.first.aggregations.monitor` bucket from the same index and time span of 3 minutes to find any documents where that particular URL is `monitor.status:up`.
 - Finally, use a script condition to calculate if an alert needs to trigger for the list of URLs that are still down.

 ### watch-chain-example-with-2-searches